Sign Up for a Free Account

 Overview

 Migraine is prevalent and is one of the leading causes of disability worldwide.
 The International Classification of Headache Disorders defines “migraine with aura” as recurrent attacks, lasting minutes, of unilateral fully reversible central nervous system symptoms usually followed by headache and associated migraine symptoms.
 “Migraine without aura” is defined as recurrent headache attacks lasting 4 to 72 hours with typical characteristics (eg, unilateral, pulsating, etc.).
-To tackle this condition and help the millions suffering worldwide, we must first understand the pathophysiology of migraine and how it is associated with the hypothalamus, cortical spreading depression, and the trigeminocervical complex.
-In recent years our understanding of the pathophysiology behind migraines has advanced (especially through functional imaging), leading us to put away old theories like the vascular theory and further evaluate involvement of the hypothalamus, cortical spreading depression, and the trigeminocervical complex in various migraine phases (premonitory, aura, headache, and postdrome).
+To effectively address this condition and help the millions suffering worldwide, we must first understand the pathophysiology of migraine and how it is associated with the hypothalamus, cortical spreading depression, and the trigeminal cervical complex.
+In recent years, our understanding of migraine pathophysiology has advanced through human experimental migraine models and functional neuroimaging, leading us to put away old theories like the vascular theory and further evaluate the involvement of the hypothalamus, cortical spreading depression, and the trigeminal cervical complex in various migraine phases (premonitory, aura, headache, postdrome, and interictal phase).
 In this article, we review the pathogenesis and pathophysiology of migraines.

 Key points

-• The hypothalamus is a key contributor to multiple migraine phases, including the premonitory phase, headache phase, postdrome phase, and chronic migraine.
+• The hypothalamus is a key contributor to multiple migraine phases, including the premonitory phase, headache phase, postdrome phase, interictal period, and chronic migraine.

 • Cortical spreading depression is an approximately 3 mm/min neural depolarization that spreads across the cortex leading to a release of neurotransmitters and regional changes in blood flow, likely corresponding to the conscious experience of “aura”.